 Emily leads WSP USA’s corporate climate risk, adaptation, and resilience practice.
 She also serves as a west coast Future Ready Advisor for WSP USA, President of the Board of Directors for the American Society of Adaptation Professionals (ASAP), Steering Committee member for Women in Climate Tech (WiCT), a fellow to the American Security Project (ASP), and a Blue Endeavors Ambassador.

 The Legality of a U.S. Carbon Border Adjustment with UChicago’s David Weisbach and The Brookings Institution’s Adele Morris

 If the US doesn’t have a national carbon tax, how effective is a border tax?
 What are the legal hurdles that may need to be addressed if we were to implement such a tax?
 How might it compare to the proposed EU carbon border adjustment mechanism?

-Tuesday, July 27th at 2 pm ET: Nuclear Energy with David Keith
+Tuesday, July 27th at 2 pm ET

 Some argue nuclear fission is needed to achieve a net-zero future, while others say the cost, waste, and history of meltdowns warrant investments in other forms of clean energy.
-Harvard’s David Keith shares his insights.
+Harvard’s David Keith shared his insights.